Linux Assembly Part 2: Declaring Data

 ; (...)

-In the NASM language you can also declare other data types, which we are going to learn about now.
-Behind the scenes, everything is a byte or a word due to how x86 as an instruction set is designed.
+In the nasm language you can also declare other data types, which we are going to learn about now.
+Behind the scenes, everything is a byte or a word due to how x86 as an instruction set was designed at the time; but the NASM language abstracts away somewhat higher-level data types and how you can use them in a more typesafe manner.

 Bytes and Words